Pips Answer for Friday, August 22, 2025

 Since only the [6,0] domino had a zero, I knew that piece had to sit across [0,1] and [0,2].
 From there, the 'Sum 1' regions helped me place the [5,1] and [1,6] dominoes.
 The bottom 'Equals' region [4,0] and [4,1] was perfect for the [1,1] pair, leaving the [4,3] to fill in the final gap.
 Moving to the

-Nyt Pips medium answer for 2025-08-22
+NYT Pips medium answer for 2025-08-22

-Answer for 2025-08-22
+Complete answer for 2025-08-22 (Medium)

 Medium puzzle, the centerpiece was the three-cell 'Equals' region.
 I scanned the domino list for a repeated number and realized the 5s were going to be working overtime.
 By placing the [5,5], [5,3], and [6,5] dominoes so that their 5-pips landed in that middle row, the rest of the board fell into place like a house of cards.
 Finally, I tackled the Hard grid.
 The massive 'Sum 0' region spanning five cells was the anchor.